sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 []
 ```

-So if SymPy returns an empty set, you may want to check whether there is a mistake in the equation.
+So if SymPy returns an empty list, you may want to check whether there is a mistake in the equation.

 ### Equations with no analytical solution